G00402034/G00402034.github.io/index.md

 ---
 layout: home
-title: Welcome
+title: HomePage
 ---

-# Welcome to My Jekyll Site
+# C++ Digital Rain Project
-This is the homepage of my awesome Jekyll site.
+This is my github page for tracking and blogging my progress for my c++ digital rain project.